frank038/wbar/README.md

 free to use and modify

+Download the latest package from the release section.

 Wbar is a panel to be used under wayland, if the display server support the layer-shell protocols.
 All the wlroots based window managers should support wbar.

 There is a Gtk3 and a Gtk4 version of wbar.